 (c) Representation.
-The Offeror represents that- It [] will, [] will not provide covered telecommunications equipment
+The Offeror represents that- It [] will, [] will not provide covered telecommunications equipment or services to the Government in the performance of any contract, subcontract or other contractual instrument resulting from this solicitation.

 (d) Disclosures.
 If the Offeror has responded affirmatively to the representation in paragraph (c) of this provision, the Offeror shall provide the following information as part of the offer-